Surveys

 Form Builder

-Learn how to use the form builder interface to create and customize your surveys with different input types, validation rules, and question configurations.
+Learn how to use the form builder interface to create and customise your surveys with different input types, validation rules, and question configurations.

 Preview & Testing

-Learn how to safely test your outreach campaigns before deploying them to live visitors.
+Learn how to safely test your campaigns before letting them reach live visitors.

 Always test your surveys across different devices and screen sizes to ensure questions display correctly and collect responses as expected.